State of Alabama Guide to COVID Relief Efforts: https://altogetheralabama.org/

 News and Updates

-On Thursday, May 21st, Alabama Governor Kay Ivey amended the State’s “Safer At Home” order.
-View the amended Public Health Order HERE.
+On Thursday, August 27, Alabama Governor Kay Ivey amended the State’s “Safer At Home” order.
+The order mandates an extension until October 2, 2020 that citizens wear masks in public settings.
+View the amended Public Health Order.

 - Alabama Department of Public Health -